April 2021

-The City of Toronto is planning to construct a number of upgrades to the storm and sanitary sewer in the Midtown area.
+The City is planning to construct a number of upgrades to the storm and sanitary sewer system in the Midtown area.
 These upgrades were recommended in the 2014 Basement Flooding Class Environmental Assessment (EA) report for Area 17.
 Study Area 17 is roughly bounded by Bathurst and Dufferin Streets, Highway 401 to Roselawn Avenue in the Eglinton-Lawrence Ward.
+To obtain a copy of the completed EA, contact twcustomercare@toronto.ca.

 The project includes:

-This works is part of the City of Toronto’s Basement Flooding Protection Program to help reduce the risk of future basement flooding.
+These works are part of the City’s Basement Flooding Protection Program to help reduce the risk of future basement flooding.

-The Federal Government through the Disaster Mitigation and Adaptation Fund (DMAF) will provide the City of Toronto with $37.16 million in funding for the Midtown Toronto Relief Storm Sewer project.
+The Federal Government through the Disaster Mitigation and Adaptation Fund (DMAF) will provide the City with $37.16 million towards funding for the Midtown Toronto Relief Storm Sewer project.

 These sewer upgrades were recommended in the 2014 Class Environmental Assessment Study Area 17, roughly bounded by Bathurst and Dufferin Streets, Highway 401 to Roselawn Avenue; approximately 502 hectares, located in Ward Eglinton-Lawrence.

-The detailed design for the new sewer system upgrades is currently underway and expected to continue through 2022.
+The detailed design for the new sewer system upgrades is currently underway and expected to continue into 2023.

 The preliminary design for the project was completed in 2019.

-Construction for this project will initiate in 2023, to be completed in 2027.
+Construction for this project is expected to begin in 2024 and be completed in 2028.